openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 After video files are uploaded to Studio by a course team, an automated process begins to complete these processes.

-* Create video files in additional formats for maximum web and mobile delivery.
+* Create video files in additional formats for optimal web and mobile delivery.

 * Upload files to the designated course YouTube channel.